 - Decide how you’ll group your students!
 (Check out some fun ideas here.)

-- Tell the students that you’ve received communication from an alien planet.
+1. Tell students you’ve received communication from an alien planet.
 Then read the Planet Mooz letter.
 Try to get them excited about this opportunity!

-Encourage the students to make their menu creative and colorful, whether using the template or creating their own.
-If you would like for them to create a plan or rough draft first on scrap paper, feel free to do that if time permits, or give them a new, clean copy of the menu template.
-Give them about 15 minutes to design their menu.
-Walk around the room and support the students who need it.
+5. Encourage the students to make their menu creative and colorful, whether using the template or creating their own.
+Give them 15 minutes to design their menu.
+Walk around the room and support students who need it.

 Ask the students how this entire process went.
 Here are some sample questions to ask them: